tvooo/thesis/Design.md

 One of the users suggested possible improvements or alternative designs for existing features.
 He recommended a wider use of colour coding to create a link between the scope in the editor window and the sidebar, for example by colouring all the ancestor scopes in different shades of grey.
 He also suggested an alternative visual structure for the sidebar instead of the list, for example nested clusters or a graph.
 For hoisting, the user came up with an idea to integrate indicators into the text editor: a „phantom“ variable declaration, which would be grey and not editable, could be inserted on top of a scope, to show that a certain variable declaration would be hoisted up there.
 This indicator should be collapsible so that it does not interfere with the editing process.
 Because of technical constraints, this idea was not implemented in the next prototype iteration; however, it seems a sensible solution to the hoisting indication problem, as it communicates this implicit phenomenon very clearly.

 In conclusion, the prototype was well-received and served its purpose well.
 It became clear that a consistent and clear visual language for the next iteration of the prototype was necessary, and that a direct connection between the code and the scope visualization has to be communicated.
+Like the sketches, it addressed the *lookup performance*  problem by visualizing nested scope, even more so through the sidebar and bottom bar.
+It also put a stronger *focus on code* by making it navigatable using the bottom bar, and by dynamically showing changes directly in the editor.

 ## Working prototype

-The second prototype, which emerged into the final one, was built as a working prototype capable of handling any JavaScript scope, rather than as a proof-of-concept.
-It was integrated into the Atom\footnote{See \url{https://atom.io/}} text editor as a so-called *package*, released as \gls{oss} and was made publicly available for using and testing.
+The third and final prototype was built as a working prototype capable of handling any JavaScript scope, rather than as a proof-of-concept.
+It was integrated into the Atom\footnote{See \url{https://atom.io/}} text editor as a so-called *package* or *plug-in*, released as \gls{oss} and was made publicly available for using and testing.
 The package is called „Scope Inspector“ and will be referred to using this name throughout this section.

 ### The prototyping platform